Kurt von Schleicher: Early life and family

-Kurt von Schleicher was born in Brandenburg an der Havel, the son of Prussian officer and noble Hermann Friedrich Ferdinand von Schleicher (1853–1906) and a wealthy East Prussian shipowner's daughter, Magdalena Heyn (1857–1939).
+Kurt Ferdinand Friedrich Hermann von Schleicher was born on 7 April 1882, in Brandenburg an der Havel, the son of Prussian officer and noble Hermann Friedrich Ferdinand von Schleicher (1853–1906) and a wealthy East Prussian shipowner's daughter, Magdalena Heyn (1857–1939).
 He had an older sister, Thusnelda Luise Amalie Magdalene (1879–1955), and a younger brother, Ludwig-Ferdinand Friedrich (1884–1923).
 On 28 July 1931, Schleicher married Elisabeth von Schleicher, daughter of the Prussian general Victor von Hennigs.
 She had previously been married to Schleicher's cousin, Bogislav von Schleicher, whom she had divorced on 4 May 1931.

 He studied at the Hauptkadettenanstalt in Lichterfelde from 1896 to 1900.
 He was promoted to Leutnant on 22 March 1900 and was assigned to the 3rd Foot Guards, where he befriended fellow junior officers Oskar von Hindenburg, Kurt von Hammerstein-Equord and Erich von Manstein.
 From 1 November 1906 to 31 October 1909, he served as adjutant of the Fusilier battalion of his regiment.

-After his appointment as Oberleutnant on 18 October 1909, he was assigned to the Prussian Military Academy, where he met Franz von Papen.
+After his promotion to Oberleutnant on 18 October 1909, he was assigned to the Prussian Military Academy, where he met Franz von Papen.
 Upon graduation on 24 September 1913, he was assigned to the German General Staff where he joined the Railway Department at his own request.
 He soon became a protégé of his immediate superior, Lieutenant Colonel Wilhelm Groener.
-Schleicher was promoted to Captain on 18 December 1913.
+Schleicher was promoted to captain on 18 December 1913.